 If you have followed my blogs for the last several years, you know that I am a fan of developing quick and easy acronyms to reinforce career management ideas.
-Today, I am introducing one of those acronyms that I have used for years to explain the concept of a Career Advisory Board.
+I started to do it when I moved from the corporate world into higher education and students and faculty seemed to remember my little phrases and so they just stuck.
+The C.A.B concept is one of those little acronyms that I have used for years to explain the concept of a Career Advisory Board.

-Whether you are a new, emerging professional or an experienced professional, there is value in developing a career advisory board.
+Imagine a cab (taxi, Uber, Lyft – you name it, the principle is the same) ride that will get you from point A to point B. The concept of this C.A.B. is the same – it is a vehicle or a method that will help you get from one point to the next point in your career.
+Whether you are a new, emerging professional or an experienced professional, there is value in developing your own CAB.
 If you have to grow or change in an ever evolving workplace, you will need all the help and support you can get.
-That is the value of a career advisory board.
+That is the value of a Career Advisory Board.

 Your Career Advisory Board doesn’t have to be large.
 My recommendation would be between five and ten persons.
 These are folks you will tell about your professional goals, your milestones and who you know you can count on to support your initiatives and goals.

 If you want to step up your networking game too, invite them all to dinner or find a way to connect them to each other.
 Let them know they are riding in your CAB with you and show your appreciation often and in meaningful ways.